-13-day motorbike tour from/to Newcastle (incl. ferry from/to Amsterdam) for self-drive.
+13-day motorbike tour from/to Newcastle (incl. ferry from/to Amsterdam) for self-guided ride.

 |Ferry passages Amsterdam - Newcastle - Amsterdam in a 2-bed cabin inside (bunk beds) with shower/WC (without on-board catering)|